-Several programs in the School of Education are designed for Mills College undergraduate students: the child development major and minor; the urban education minor; and the 4+1 programs in teaching and infant mental health.
+Several programs in the School of Education are designed for Mills College undergraduate students: the child development major and minor; the urban education minor; and the accelerated programs in teaching and infant mental health.
+Graduate course work and programs, including early childhood education, teacher education, and educational leadership, are described on the School of Education website.

-In cooperation with the Psychology Department, the School of Education offers a major and a minor in child development.
+The School of Education offers a major and a minor in child development that encourages students to take courses in other departments.
 The study of children has special significance at Mills, which in 1926 opened the first campus nursery school on the West Coast as a laboratory for child study and professional training of teachers.
 Child development is an interdisciplinary major grounded in the study of human growth and development.
-Students observe and participate in the Children's School and other programs, and may choose to emphasize either early childhood education or, if they have special interests in chronically ill children and those considered "at risk," child life in hospitals.
+Students observe and participate in the Children's School during their studies, gaining hands-on, mentored experience developing, using, and evaluating early childhood curricula with children from infancy through preschool

-The major in child development meets the requirements for a state of California child development master teacher or site supervisor permit for teaching in preschool and day-care centers, and provides a strong basis for graduate school and for many other careers.
+The major in child development aligns with the requirements for the state of California, providing eligibility for a student to apply to become a child development master teacher or to receive a site supervisor permit for teaching in preschool and day-care centers.
+It forms a strong basis for graduate school in education and social work, and for many other careers.

 Urban Education Minor

 Many people believe that there is currently a crisis in urban education at this time in our history in the United States.
-An understanding of the challenges of urban education draws on several disciplinary frameworks including education, public policy, economics, and sociology and engages various constituencies such as local, state and federal governments and districts, community-based organizations and teachers’ unions.
+An understanding of the challenges of urban education draws on several disciplinary frameworks including education, public policy, economics, and sociology and engages various constituencies such as local, state, and federal governments and districts; community-based organizations; and teachers’ unions.
 The urban education minor allows students to gain foundational knowledge of policies and practices in urban settings including schools.
 While the minor offers students the opportunity to select courses that match their interests, there are three core courses that bring students together to inquire into common topics in urban education.
-For students considering a career in education, the minor provides the opportunity either to take courses that allow them to work in schools and immerse themselves in academic courses related to urban education or to take some of the courses required for the 4+1 in teaching.
-In addition, the minor provides opportunities for students to become engaged in work in neighborhoods and schools that is connected to their coursework.
-Child Development majors may want to take this minor to add a focus on the urban context to their existing coursework.
+For students considering a career in education, the minor provides the opportunity either to take courses that allow them to work in schools and immerse themselves in academic courses related to urban education or to take some of the courses required for the accelerated program in teaching.
+In addition, the minor provides opportunities for students to perform work in neighborhoods and schools that is connected to their coursework.
+Child development majors may want to take this minor to add a focus on the urban context to their existing coursework.

 Faculty and Staff